Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version)

 McNaughton introduced a quantitative characterization of the Muller condition by assigning a score to each prefix of a play and each subset of the set of vertices~\cite{McNaughton00}.
-In order to characterize the infinity-set of a play, the score of a subset~$F$ measures how often~$F$ has been visited completely without leaving it.
+In order to characterize the set of vertices visited infinitely often during a play, the score of a subset~$F$ measures how often~$F$ has been visited completely without leaving it.
 For a play~$\rho$, the limit inferior of the score of~$\inf(\rho)$ tends towards infinity, while the limit inferior of the score for all other sets is zero~\cite{McNaughton00}.

 Formally, for any set~$F \subseteq V$ with~$F \neq \emptyset$, the score~$\score_F(\pi)$ is defined inductively using an accumulator that stores the vertices of~$F$ that have already been visited, as follows: